bjt123/ipdr_xdr_file_decoder/README.md

 Given an IPDR-XDR file encoded as defined by the TM-Forum encoding format, these scripts allow you to decode it into an XML format that is human readable.
+(The reason why XML is used is to illustrate the Ipdr Elementary Type of each decoded element).

 Included are python scripts that also allow you to load the IPDR-XDR file metadata into python objects, so you can manipulate and analyse them.

-The reason why XML is used is to tag the classes of the Ipdr Elementary Types.

 Note that a key difference between the TM-Forum standard for IPDR-XDR files and the traditional python xdrlib library, is that the TM-Forum encoding standard does not